Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 in this case a Gremlin account accesssed via the Gremlin and SQL APIs.

 The advantage of this approach is that your BOM data is in one database, with independent and independently scalable graph and view collections.
-It enables expressive graph traversal via the Gremlin API, and also very effiecient queries via the SQL API.
+It enables expressive graph traversal via the Gremlin API, and also very efficient
+queries via the SQL API.

 See file **webapp/dao/cosmosdb_dao.js** which implements the **DAO Design Pattern** for both the Gremlin and SQL APIs.